papiplanes/sayintentions-dcs-adapter/readme.md

 - Total aircraft weigth (empty weight + fuel + pilot)
 - Wind telemetry
 - Local Time
 - Gracefully handle re-slotting/dying
+- SayIntentions can set Com 1 channel

 Feature Todo List:

-- [ ] Support setting the `simAPI_output` variables
 - [ ] Add more modules
-- [ ] Support SkyOps on 122.11 (Huey for example can not tune radio to that)
+- [ ] Support SkyOps on 122.11 (Huey for example can not tune radio to that).
+Could do a special DCS freq that maps to the SkyOps freq, or some override switch to like an intercom button to SkyOps (this would mock the com1 value to 122.1)
 - [ ] Expore adding smoke/map markers for SkyOps (requires SayIntentionsAI SimAPI to include some objective locations in the `simAPI_output.json` file.

 **Note**: You may be asking, "Why are only two modules supported?".
 Great question, if we look at the required telemetry data for [SimAPI ](https://portal.sayintentions.ai/simapi/v1/input_variables.txt), we see two categories of data we need.
 1) Generic telemetry that all aircraft share 2) Aircraft specific attributes such as Transponder Codes, Electrical System State, Com1/Com2 Frequencies, etc.